-Albanian influenced the development of the language spoken by the Armâns before they became speakers of Latin and evolved the Aromanian language.20 The Proto-Armenians, or Armens, borrowed into their language words of Hurro-Urartian origin after the settlement of Hurro-Urartians in the Caucasus or Anatolia.21 If the Albanians and Armâns (Armens) had migrated from the Caucasus to the Balkans, their migration would have had to take place before the Armâns began to speak Latin, and it would have had to take place also at a time when Armenians (Armens) in the Caucasus had already borrowed into their language words of Hurro-Urartian origin.
-The absence of Hurro-Urartian words in the language of the Armâns of the Balkans, and the presence of them in the language of the Armenians, show that the migration could not have been from the Caucasus to the Balkans.
+presence of them in the language of the Armenians, show that the migration could not have been from the Caucasus to the Balkans.
 The migration could only have been from the Balkans to the Caucasus.
 The Albanians of the Caucasus evidently underwent a language shift, but their name was preserved among them and it was given to the area of their settlement.
-(This is similar to what happened in Croatia.
-The Croats speak a Slavic language, but the name of their country, as well as their name for themselves, is not of Slavic origin.)
+This is similar to what happened in Croatia.
+The Croats speak a Slavic language, but the name of their country, as well as their name for themselves, is not of Slavic origin.
 My conclusion is, that groups of Armâns/Armens and groups of Albanians migrated together from the Balkans, through Asia Minor, to the Caucasus in antiquity, and eventually settled there.
 As for the Albanians of the Caucasus, the greatest probability is, that they were absorbed by their neighbors, Armens and perhaps others.
-The Armâns/Armens (Armenians) were Phrygians,22 who were long thought to have been Thracians, but who are now recognized to have been, or to have been of the same stock as, the ancient Macedonians;23 and the Albanians descend from Illyrians.
-However, since the Albanian language has a fundamental connection to the language of the Armâns/Armens, who ultimately descend from Dorian Greeks (the ancient Macedonians having been Dorian Greeks), it seems rather probable that the Albanians themselves descend not from Illyrians, but from Dorian Greeks, or from Greek tribes closely related to them.
+The Armâns/Armens (Armenians) were Phrygians, 18 who were long thought to have been Thracians, but who are now recognized to have been, or to have been of the same stock as, the ancient Macedonians; 19 and the Albanians descend, or are said to descend, from Illyrians.
+However, since the Albanian language has a fundamental connection with the language of the Armâns/Armens, who ultimately descend from Dorian Greeks (the ancient Macedonians having been Dorian Greeks), it seems rather probable that the Albanians themselves descend not from Illyrians, but from Dorian Greeks, or from Greek tribes closely related to the Dorians.